I first made this hot ham and cheese sandwich casserole in 2008, years after it was originally mentioned to me by a friend at work.

 - 2 teaspoons poppy seeds

 - Slice the King’s Hawaiian rolls in half.
-Line the bottom of two 9X11 baking pans with the bottom halves of the rolls, 24 in each pan (they should just fit).
-Spread the ham over the rolls, and then layer the Swiss cheese on top.
-Place the other halves of the rolls on top.
+Line the bottom of a 9X11" baking pan with the bottom halves of the rolls (they should just fit).
+Spread the half the ham over the rolls, and then layer half the the Swiss cheese on top.
+Repeat the ham and cheese layers.
+Place the other halves of the rolls on top, press them down gently.
 Set aside.

 Subscribe to my eNewsletter for simple kitchen tips, fun foodie news AND, exclusive only to subscribers, a first look at new recipes before they go live on the blog!